 Cornerstone Alumni Grants

 The Cornerstone Fellowship is about building leaders and helping camp staff see themselves as Jewish educators.
-We aim to assist alumni of the program to take their ideas and experience even further, amplifying Jewishness in their communities with the support of Cornerstone Alumni Grants.
+We aim to assist alumni of the program in taking their ideas and experience even further, amplifying Jewishness in their communities, with the support of Cornerstone Alumni Grants.
 Apply now!

 Please also join the Cornerstone Alumni Facebook Group!

 Got Questions?
 Find Answers Below!